UPPMAX/HPC-python/docs/packages.rst

 ..
 Note::

-    Since we have mirrored conda repositoires locally Conda will work also on Bianca!
+    Since we have mirrored conda repositories locally Conda will work also on Bianca!

 - First try Conda, as above.